 How often: Quarterly.
-A return must be filed even if the employer paid no wages subject to withholding, had no employees during the quarter or had not withheld tax.
+A return must be filed even if the employer paid no wages subject to withholding, had no employees during the quarter or had no tax withheld or deposited.

 15. File Minnesota unemployment insurance wage detail.

 Form: All wage detail reports must be submitted electronically.
 For more information see MN Unemployment Insurance (UI), Wages & Taxes.